8.2 Integrating Evidence into Your Writing

 Example 1: The authors observed that “[s]ome people contend that companies owe no duty to society outside making as much money as possible within the law” (McCombs School of Business, 2022).

 Example 2: “CSR goes beyond earning money for shareholders.
 It’s concerned with protecting the interests of all stakeholders. . .
-Examples of CSR include adopting humane employee practices, caring for the environment, and engaging in philanthropic endeavors (McCombs School of Business, 2022).
+Examples of CSR include adopting humane employee practices, caring for the environment, and engaging in philanthropic endeavours (McCombs School of Business, 2022).

 Integrating Paraphrases and Summaries